mjkoster/interfaces/draft-ietf-core-interfaces.md

 | Linked Batch    | core.lb | link-format, senml |
 {: #collectiontype title="Collection Type Summary"}

-Each collection type MAY support a subset of the methods and functions described above.
-For the first three collection types, the methods and functions are defined in the corresponding Interface Description.
+The interface description defined in this document describes the methods and functions that may be applied to the collections.

-Interfaces Descriptions    {#interfaces}
+Interface Descriptions    {#interfaces}
 =======================
 This section defines REST interfaces for Link List, Batch, Sensor, Parameter and Actuator resources.
 Variants such as Linked Batch or Read-Only Parameter are also presented.
 Each type is described along with its Interface Description attribute value and valid methods.
 These are defined for each interface in the table below.
 These interfaces can support plain text and/or SenML Media types.

 The if= column defines the Interface Description (if=) attribute value to be used in the CoRE Link Format for a resource conforming to that interface.
 When this value appears in the if= attribute of a link, the resource MUST support the corresponding REST interface described in this section.
-The resource MAY support additional functionality, which is out of scope for this specification.
+The resource MAY support additional functionality, which is out of scope for this document.
 Although these interface descriptions are intended to be used with the CoRE Link Format, they are applicable for use in any REST interface definition.

 The Methods column defines the methods supported by that interface, which are described in more detail below.